CSaunders41/aimBot/TROUBLESHOOTING.md

 ### If no targets found:
 - Increase "Aim Range" setting
 - Check if "Aim Players Instead" is enabled (should be off for monster targeting)
+- Verify monsters aren't all invulnerable

+### If debug output is too noisy:
+- Keep "Detailed Debug Logging" disabled for normal use
+- Only enable when troubleshooting specific issues

 ### If mouse movement is too fast/slow:
 - Adjust "Aim Loop Delay" setting